-KERAMIDA uses its groundwater modeling expertise in conjunction with risk assessment methods to determine appropriate groundwater monitoring programs and closure strategies.
+KERAMIDA's groundwater modeling expertise is used in conjunction with risk assessment methods to determine appropriate groundwater monitoring programs and closure strategies.
 Examples include demonstration of plume stability, pollutant attenuation, protection of human and ecological receptors, evaluation of non-cancer and cancer risks, exposure prevention remedies, and long-term monitoring.
 KERAMIDA has also performed modeling for vapor intrusion into buildings from soil and groundwater contamination.

 Groundwater Site Assessments and Corrective Action Planning